truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 outside.
 And his body was scattered right there like a handful of hay.

 <!--pg-->
-### N 35.70 Upavāna on What is Apparent in the Present Life *Upavāṇasandiṭṭhikasutta*
+### SN 35.70 Upavāna on What is Apparent in the Present Life *Upavāṇasandiṭṭhikasutta*

 Then Venerable Upavāna went up to the Buddha ... and said to him: